The capture connection window opens up when you launch a capture of a program, as well as when you attach to an existing program.

 When a capture is launched (or attached to) the connection window is opened in the main UI.
-If you end up only taking one capture and closing the program afterwards the connection window will automatically close - likewise if you take no captures at all.
+If you end up only taking one capture and closing the program afterwards the connection window will automatically close and open that capture.
+Similarly if you don’t take any captures at all the window will close when the program exits.
 These cases don’t need the management options the connection window provides.

 While a program is running, a couple of tools are available for triggering specific captures, which can be used as well as the keystroke capture triggers in the application.

-Next you can trigger a specific frame number, if you know that a bug will happen at a given point.
+Next you can queue a capture at a specific frame number, if you know that a bug will happen at a given point.

-Note, capturing a frame in RenderDoc will cause a noticable stall on any non-trivial application, so if you are investigating a timing issue often this can throw things off and hide the bug.
+Capturing a frame in RenderDoc will cause a noticeable stall on any non-trivial application, so if you are investigating a timing issue often this can throw things off and hide the bug.
 However capturing multiple frames can be useful when you know a bug alternates every N frames, or you specifically want to debug how N sequential frames look and you know extreme frame times won’t skew the results.

 During running or after the application has closed, all captures will appear as thumbnails here.
 As mentioned above, if only one capture is made and the application is closed the capture dialog will automatically begin to load it up in the UI.
 Otherwise you can use this window to browse the captures, save and delete any frame captures, and open them either in the currently running UI or in a new separate instance.

-In this example we have a connection window open to the CascadedShadowMaps11 sample from the DirectX SDK.
-Two captures have been made and we can see their thumbnails to help distinguish between them.
+In this example we have a connection window open to the debugmarker sample from Sascha Willms’ Vulkan examples.
+Three captures have been made and we can see their thumbnails to help distinguish between them.
 This is visible at any point, regardless of whether you have close the program or not - you can simply switch back to RenderDoc while it’s running.

 Note, if you have remotely connected you will need to wait while the captures copy across the network to your PC, after which point everything behaves the same as a local capture.